Gloeocantharellus purpurascens: Description

 The fruit bodies are 4–10 cm high with a cap that is 6–12 cm across and is orange to salmon pink, turning wine-coloured when bruised or cut.
 The surface is smooth and the cap margins are inrolled in young mushrooms.
 The spore-bearing surface under the cap are gill-like ridges that are up to 3 mm deep.
 These ridges fork 1–3 times along their length and are buff, turning dark purple when bruised or cut.
 The stipe is 0.8–2 cm in diameter and 4–10 cm high, cream when young and darkening to a clay colour when more mature.
 It stains wine-coloured when bruised or cut.

 The dark purple bruising distinguishes it from edible chanterelles to which it has a superficial resemblance in shape.

 Ecology

 In the United States it is found in the Great Smoky Mountains National Park in the Appalachian Mountains in North Carolina, where it grows in maple-hemlock forest.
+It also grows in the subtropical cloud forests in Mexico, having been found in the provinces of Oaxaca,Veracruz and Guerrero.
 It is mycorrhizal.
 Mushrooms appear singly or in scattered groups of up to 30 in August and September.
+It is considered "Near threatened" by the Global Fungal Red List Initiative, as it is estimated that there are only 2000 mature individuals of this species.